kenshiro-o/RapGenius-JS/Readme.md

 # RapGenius-JS

-  rapgenius-js is a simple client that enables you to query RapGenius(wwww.rapgenius.com) and retrieve information about rap artists and songs.
+  rapgenius-js is a simple client that enables you to query RapGenius (www.rapgenius.com) and retrieve information about rap artists and songs.

 ## Rationale